The King In The Manger

 ● Matt 2:11c . . and fell down, and worshipped him:

-The koiné Greek word for "worship" is proskuneo (pros-koo-neh'-o).
-It's kind of a funny word because it basically pictures a dog licking its master's hand; i.e. homage, reverence, and/or adoration; viz: definitely subordination.
+The Greek word for "worship" is proskuneo (pros-koo-neh'-o).
+It's kind of a funny word because it basically pictures a dog licking its master's hand; which speaks of love, loyalty, and subordination.

-Now if these guys knew their stuff— I think we can safely assume so —then they didn't come all the way from the east seeking another run-of-the-mill king of the Davidic dynasty, rather; a very special potentate that would one day rule not just the land of Israel; but the entire planet— everything and everybody on it.
+Now if these guys knew their stuff— I think we can safely assume so —then they didn't come all the way from the east seeking another run-of-the-mill king of the Davidic dynasty, rather; a very special potentate that would one day rule not just the land of Israel; but the entire planet, viz: everybody.

 ● Dan 7:13-14 . .
 In my vision at night I looked, and there before me was one like a son of man, coming with the clouds of heaven.
 He approached the Ancient of Days and was escorted into His presence.